 Free Radar Scan FAQ for UAE Websites

-Use a free Radar scan to check one public UAE website, view its URL structure map, and decide whether the structure view can guide your next SEO or GEO actions.
+Run one free Radar scan on a public UAE website, review the URL structure map, and decide whether it is useful for your next SEO or GEO step.

-Radar focuses on site structure diagnostics.
-It helps turn a URL map into clear review points, such as missing hubs, orphan leaves, and shallow content clusters.
+Radar is built for website structure diagnostics.
+It turns a scan into clear review points such as missing hubs, orphan leaves, shallow clusters, and blocked discovery paths.

 In brief

-- If discovery is blocked, you can use a JSON URL snapshot import so Radar can visualize the structure from the URLs you provide.
+- If standard discovery is blocked, you can use a JSON URL snapshot import to visualize the website structure from the URLs you provide.

 What to do